 Working on the frontline at Corrections means working face to face with people who have offended.
-Whether in a prison or in the community, you will be aiming to engage and positively motivate some of New Zealand’s most difficult citizens.
+Whether in a prison or in the community, you will be aiming to engage and positively motivate people.

 Skills we look for